a-busman/Backlogger/README.md

 (like if you wanted to beat Half-Life on your iPod mini).
 * Make playlists so that you can create a list of games you'd like to play in any order you'd like.
 Make a spooky games list, or games in a series, it really doesn't matter what you do, just don't not make any.
 That's sad :(
+* Add games from your Steam library by logging in under the More tab.
+It's not perfect with matching games from Steam to GiantBomb, but it's not the worst.
+You can review the matches after logging in.
+It might take a bit for larger libraries, as GiantBomb restricts API queries to 1 per second.

 ## Bugs
+* Performance of the Now Playing tab isn't the greatest.
 * Since this is not complete, bugs are tracked in the Issues tab.
 Feel free to add some.

 ## Future
-* I want to add steam support, and possibly Facebook and Twitter sharing for things like "I just completed this game!
+* I want to add Facebook and Twitter sharing for things like "I just completed this game!
 Neato!"
 * If you want to see any particular features, again, feel free to add some to the Issues tab.

 ## Screenshots